Settlements

 -

-Complete both the start and end of work as planned: The start and end work fields will align with the range of hours specified for the workday.
+Complete both the start and end of work as planned: The start and end work fields will align with the hours specified for the workday.

 Method II: Through manual verification of fields concerning supervisor reports on employee work irregularities.

-After locating the selected entry on the employee’s list, make changes using the “Edit” action button.
+After locating the selected entry in the employee’s list, make changes using the “Edit” action button.

 Method III: If we are filling in the schedule retrospectively, the work time is filled in to match the planned schedule.